Before we talk about these Piononos de Plátanos Maduros (Ripe Plantain Rolls)…

 We Dominicans joke that “everyone has an uncle in New York”, as far as I know I may be the only Dominican who doesn’t, but I would still like, nonetheless, to express our happiness that it wasn’t as bad as it could have been.

 This dish, for some reason, reminds me of sunshine, blue skies and happy days.
 Let me send you some sunshine and our best wishes for a speedy recovery, and I would love to hear how you fared.

 - 3 ripe plantains, peeled

 - Cut the plantains into as thin slices as you can.
-Place on top a slice of ham and a slice of cheese roughly the same size as the plantain slice.
+Cut the ham and cheese into strips roughly the same size as the plantain slices.
+Place a plantain slice on top of a slice of ham, then top with a slice of cheese.
 Roll as tightly as possible and hold with a toothpick.